redstrate/redstrate.com/content/blog/kde-sept2023/index.md

 # Plasma

 I redid the [Accessibility KCM](https://invent.kde.org/plasma/plasma-desktop/-/merge_requests/1737) to make it look a bit nicer, by using the newer sidebar view we use in other KCMs.
-This still needs some in the oven, though.
+This still needs some time in the oven, though.

 ![The "new" Accessibility KCM!](access.png)